 Craving the great outdoors?
 We feel ya.
-Between being stuck inside for half the year and baking tray after tray of banana bread, we’re definitely ready for a walk (or twelve – if not to just burn off all the crap we’ve eaten).With just two weeks left to go until we’re finally released from lockdown, here’s our guide to some of the best stately homes with magical gardens right here in Yorkshire.
+Between being stuck inside for half the year and baking tray after tray of banana bread, we’re definitely ready for a walk (or twelve – if not to just burn off all the crap we’ve eaten).With just a few months left to go until we’re finally released from lockdown, here’s our guide to some of the best stately homes with magical gardens right here in Yorkshire.

 1. Burton Agnes Hall & Gardens, East Yorkshire